Tuscaloosa Bankruptcy Lawyers & Bankruptcy Attorneys

 How Much Does Filing for Bankruptcy in the Tuscaloosa Area Cost?

 Our Tuscaloosa bankruptcy lawyers are currently charging $850 in attorney’s fees for simple, no asset Chapter 7 bankruptcy cases throughout Alabama.
 Included in this are Chapter 7 filings, however there may be added costs if there are complex legal issues such as corporate, divorce, or other such issues that would require a significant amount of additional time to handle or are likely to involve hearings.
-However, there is always a filing fee that the court charges as well, which is currently $335 in Chapter 7 bankruptcies.
-Additionally, there is a small fee for pulling your credit report (usually around $30), and there are two courses (a debt management and a credit counseling course) that you must complete and pay their fees, which combined usually total around $45 (each course usually takes about an hour to do online).
-So, to file a Chapter 7 bankruptcy with our law firm, the combined costs, including attorney fees, filing fees, and all additional fees, will usually be approximately $1260 total.
+However, there is are other fees as well.
+In order to file a Chapter 7 bankruptcy with our law firm, the combined costs, including attorney fees, filing fees, and all additional fees, will usually be approximately $1280 total.

 While a Chapter 7 bankruptcy can help by potentially clearing your unsecured debts, a Chapter 13, or different type of bankruptcy, would be preferable.
 The Chapter 13 case is more affordable to file, taking care of attorney fees through a five year payment plan with less up front costs.
 Our Tuscaloosa bankruptcy lawyers will review your situation during the consultation, helping you determine the best options that will work for you.